triton-inference-server/server/docs/model_management.rst

 error response.

-This model control mode is the default but can be explicitly enabled by specifing -\\-allow-poll-model-repository=true and by setting -\\-repository-poll-secs to a non-zero value when starting the inference server.
+This model control mode is the default but can be explicitly enabled by specifing -\\-model-control-mode=poll and by setting -\\-repository-poll-secs to a non-zero value when starting the inference server.